scrow/PHP-Inventory/README.md

  * It's not pretty.
 The focus currently is on basic functionality.
 Cosmetic improvements will come later.

- * No restore functionality.
-Currently there is a provision for creating a backup of the database, but not for restoring from that backup.
-This will be resolved in a future (next?) version.

  * Limited reporting capability.
 Filtering and report generation (Excel, CSV, etc) may be implemented in the future.

 ## Issues and Feature Requests ##